NickelAngeStudio/cfg_boost/README.md

-# cfg_revamp
+# cfg_boost

 Revamped syntax to easily manage all #[cfg] parameters.
-Provides pattern matching like [match](https://doc.rust-lang.org/beta/rust-by-example/flow_control/match.html) thus the first matching arm is evaluated and all possibility are covered.
+Provides pattern matching like [match](https://doc.rust-lang.org/rust-by-example/flow_control/match.html) thus the first matching arm is evaluated and all possibility are covered.

-See [Features Wiki](https://github.com/NickelAngeStudio/cfg_revamp/wiki/Features) to get the full list of features like aliases, attributes, automatic requirement tags documentation and more.
+See [Features Wiki](https://github.com/NickelAngeStudio/cfg_boost/wiki/Features) to get the full list of features like aliases, attributes, automatic requirement tags documentation and more.

 ## Example
 **Make this :**